0

 The lower back comprises several bones, ligaments, and muscles.
 The spine is divided into four regions: cervical (neck), thoracic (upper back), lumbar (lower back), and sacral (pelvic).

 The five lumbar vertebrae are located in the lower back region.
-These are the largest and strongest vertebrae in the spine.
-The lumbar vertebrae support most of the body’s weight.
+They are the largest and strongest vertebrae in the spine and support most of the body’s weight.

 Between each lumbar vertebra is an intervertebral disc.
 This disc is a cushion that helps absorb shock.
 In addition, the spinal cord runs through a hole in the center of each vertebra.